 Some people describe it as a form of obsessive compulsive disorder.
 OCD is defined as “an anxiety disorder characterized by intrusive thoughts that produce uneasiness, apprehension, fear, or worry; by repetitive behaviours aimed at reducing the associated anxiety; or by a combination of such obsessions and compulsions.”
 As I can attest to, it’s not fun.

-Regardless of whether or not you choose to define your retroactive jealousy as a mental disorder matters little for purposes of my guidebook – our task is to develop techniques for dealing with retroactive jealousy, clinically-defined disorder or not.
+Regardless of whether or not you choose to define your retroactive jealousy as a mental disorder matters little for our purposes – our task is to develop techniques for dealing with retroactive jealousy, clinically-defined disorder or not.
 Still, I should take this opportunity to tell you that you may want to consider professional therapy and/or medical treatment if you genuinely feel out of control, or a threat to yourself or others.
 If you feel capable of dealing with your problem without medical intervention, please read on.

 For men and women, retroactive jealousy could be linked to a host of factors, including hormonal imbalances in the brain, memories of past betrayal, simple fear of the unknown, or jealousy’s infamous conjoined twin, insecurity.
 I argue that all sufferers of retroactive jealousy can trace the root cause of their jealousy to insecurity, and this is a theme I return to repeatedly throughout my book.